AY2425S2-CS2113-F11-1/tp/docs/UserGuide.md

 - Creates a new product object & attaches different attributes to it (with an auto-generated ID).
 - Tags:
     - `/name` →  Name of the product to create.
-    - `/qty` → Quantity of the product to create that is available for sale.
+    - `/qty` → Quantity of the product to create that is available for sale (cannot exceed 999999).
-    - `/price` → Price of the product to create.
+    - `/price` → Price of the product to create (cannot exceed 999999).

 **Example:**
 - Input -> `add /name MILK /qty 50 /price 2.50`